Dr Magdalena Sliwinska

 My educational background is multidisciplinary as I obtained my first degree in English Language and Linguistics, followed by a master’s degree in Neuroscience of Language and Communication which sparked my great interest for neuroscience.
 I pursued this interest later in a PhD.

-During my PhD, I focused on establishing the functional and temporal contributions of the parietal lobe to visual word recognition which expanded our understanding of reading in the brain and further refined its neurological model.
+During my PhD, I focused on establishing the functional and temporal contributions of the parietal lobe to visual word recognition.
 I also received an extensive training in transcranial magnetic stimulation (TMS) which has been my main research tool since then.

 After my PhD, I worked as a research associate.
-During the first position at the Imperial College London, I expanded my research into the neuroscience of language.
+During the first post-doc position at the Imperial College London, I expanded my research into the neuroscience of language.
 As part of my work, I used TMS and functional magnetic resonance imaging (fMRI) to establish the causal importance of the multiple-demand cortex in language learning.
-During my second position at the University of York, I used TMS and fMRI in heathy and post-stroke brains to aid our understanding of visual face and object recognition.
+During my second post-doc position at the University of York, I used TMS and fMRI in heathy and post-stroke brains to investigate visual face and object recognition.

-My current research investigates further the neural mechanisms involved in learning.
-In addition, I combine my work into visual language and face processing to understand the functional and structural lateralisation of the human brain.
-I believe that the concept of face lateralisation in humans cannot be fully understood without looking into lateralisation of our language.
+My current research investigates further the neural mechanisms involved in language and face processing.
+I combine my research into visual language and face processing to understand the functional and structural lateralisation of the human brain.

 2015, University College London, United Kingdom, PhD Experimental Psychology